Doplax/KeepCoding_DesarolloFrontEndJavaScript/frontend/README.md

 - [ x ] Fetch ads from the appropriate endpoint
 - [ x ] Display the ads (image, name, description, price, buy/sell)
 - [ ] Implement UI states (empty, error, loading, success)
-- [ ] Navigate to ad details on clicking an ad
+- [ x ] Navigate to ad details on clicking an ad
 - [ ] Show button for creating new ad if user is logged in

 ### Ad Details
-- [ ] Create HTML structure for ad details
+- [ x ] Create HTML structure for ad details
 - [ ] Implement UI states (empty, error, loading, success)
-- [ ] Fetch ad details from the backend
+- [ x ] Fetch ad details from the backend
 - [ ] Show delete button if the logged-in user owns the ad

 ### Create New Ad